 Interventional Radiology is the use of image-guided technology for precision targetting of problem areas.
 This minimally invasive alternative to open surgery is ideal for fracture and pain management, biopsy, and tumour ablation.
 Needles are inserted through small incisions in the skin and guided by imaging technologies to the treatment site.
 This approach delivers multiple benefits for the patient and Hospital that include:

 Interventional Radiology is frequently used to treat vertebral compression fractures and herniated discs.
 Treatments include:

 This involves the injection of medical-grade cement to stablise spinal compression fractures.

-A small balloon inserts through a tube into the pedicle of the damaged verterbrae.
+A small balloon inserts through a tube into the pedicle of the damaged vertebrae.
 Once in position, the balloon inflates, elevating the fracture and returning vertebrae to their normal position.
-The balloon is then removed, and medical grade cement is injected to fill the cavity and stabilise the bones.
+The balloon is then removed, and medical-grade cement is injected to fill the cavity and stabilise the bones.

 This involves the removal of herniated discs that may be impinging on the spinal cord.

 Image-guided intervention is used to treat chronic shoulder, groin, peripheral joint and back pain, for conditions that include:

 Subacromial bursitis +/-: An intense shoulder pain usually caused by the impingement of the bursa (fluid-filled sacks that cushion bones and tendons) between the rotator cuff tendons and bone.